amd/ryzen-ai-documentation/docs/relnotes.rst

     - Enhanced convolution AT fusion
     - Enhanced data movement op performance

-BIOS

-- New features:
-  - Smart installer for Ryzen AI 1.2

 - Resolved issues:
   - NPU SW stack will fail to initialize when the system is out of memory.
 This could impact camera functionality when Microsoft Effect Pack is enabled.
   - If Microsoft Effects Pack is overloaded with other 4+ applications that use NPU to do inference, then camera functionality can be impacted.
 Can be fixed with a reboot.
 This will be fixed in the next release.